Join us at Future Branches 2024 in Austin, TX →. Use discount code for 25% off registration: FBA25SP.

 3 Questions If You’re Considering Closing the Branch During Construction

 When you realize you can’t remain open during the process, there are another set of questions that need to be answered.
-These questions will guide you in determining which option is best for your credit union.
+These questions will guide you in determining which option is best for your financial institution.

 4 - How long would you need to be closed?